raspberrypilearning/test-detectives/en/step_6.md

 assert card1.number == card2.number
 ```

 This statement will also fail, even though `card1`'s number was originally set as `2` and you just changed the number of `card2` to `2` as well.
-This is because there is a mistake in the `number` setter method: the value assigned to `self._number` is itself rather than `number`, which is the new number you specified.
+This is because there is a mistake in the `number` setter method: the value assigned to `self._number` is itself rather than `number`, which is the new number you specified:

 ```Python
 def number(self, number):